bodywork-ml/bodywork-docs/docs/kubernetes.md

 ## Supported Kubernetes Versions

 Bodywork relies on the official [Kubernetes Python client](https://github.com/kubernetes-client/python), whose latest version (19.15.0) has full compatibility with Kubernetes 1.19.
 We recommend that you also use Kubernetes 1.19, but in-practice Bodywork will work with later versions - more information can be found [here](https://github.com/kubernetes-client/python#compatibility).
-Bodywork is tested against Kubernetes 1.19 running on [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/).

 ## Managed Kubernetes Services